FedorIvachev/IoThingsLab-ReadmeFiles/Tutorials/NUIXTutorial-2.md

 ### 14. Next, lets add speech control to the lamp.
 Firstly, drag a SpeechRecognition gameobject to the scene.
 ![](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIX-Tutorial-2-Pictures/NUIX-Tutorial-2-15.png)

-### 15. One of the childs of this GameObject is NUIX Speech recognition.
+### 15. One of the children of this GameObject is NUIX Speech recognition.
 I decided to not make it complex, so you have more freedom in developing your own specific speech recognition logic.
 However, if you just want to perform actions by special keywords, this recognizer should be enough.
 For each type of action, create a GameObject with a wordAction component attached to it.
 Drag each of the wordAction gameobjects to the trigger words elements.
 ![](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIX-Tutorial-2-Pictures/NUIX-Tutorial-2-16.png)

 ### 16. Inside the wordAction components, register the trigger words and select the actions to be performed.
 Here I change the light range to 0 when user says "Off", and back to normal when user says "ON".
 Press Build and run to test the speech recognition.
 The speech recognition is continious, so you don't need to press button to run the speech recognition every time.